MD010 - Use spaces instead of tabs¶

 Configuration options explained¶

-spaces_per_tab: How many spaces to use when replacing each tab character
+spaces-per-tab: How many spaces to use when replacing each tab character

 Automatic fixes¶